Military Road North Coast New South Wales 2480

 The Bachelor of Nursing Enrolled Nurse to Registered Nurse Pathway is specifically designed for enrolled nurses to become registered nurses in just two years.

-The course provides for the opportunity to specialise in specific clinical areas of interest based on availability and supervisory facilities.
-Students learn in state-of-the-art facilities with interactive models and simulation laboratories.
+Specialist conversion units lead into units that build knowledge in professional nursing, biological sciences and social sciences, building on your professional experience and previous study.
+You’ll have the opportunity to specialize in specific clinical areas of interest based on availability and supervisory facilities and learn in state-of-the-art facilities with interactive models and simulation laboratories.

 This pathway program is for Enrolled Nurses who are graduates of an ANMAC-approved HLT51612 Diploma in Nursing (Enrolled-Division 2 Nursing) or HLT54115 Diploma of Nursing.
 The course requires current Australian Health Practitioner Regulation Agency (AHPRA) registration as an Enrolled Nurse.